Tuttuhl/8sbot/README.md

 > Team 1: Tuttuhl,Kriptonic,Marcoso,NLFTEY
  Team 2: PDoh,EDazzle,Tony,Yogi
- Crossroads | Hardpoint
- Garrison | Search and Destroy
- Raid | Control
- Raid | Hardpoint
- Garrison | Search and Destroy

-To randomize captains and maps based on who is in the typing user's voice channel:
+To randomize captains based on who is in the typing user's voice channel:
 ```
 !caps
 ```